Introduction to Collegiate Outdoor Programs 101

 The Risk Management module provides an overview of identifying, assessing, and mitigating risks related to outdoor recreation programs.
 It emphasizes that while risk cannot be fully eliminated, careful planning, communication, and training can significantly reduce it.
 Key topics include pre-trip planning, staff and participant communication, emergency response preparation, and the role of institutional policies and resources.
 The module serves as a practical guide for outdoor leaders to create safer and more effective experiences.

-*Registration for any of these Recreation 101 courses grants a 25% discount coupon for any Campus Recreation Essentials book.
+Registration for any of these 101 courses includes a 25% discount coupon for any Campus Recreation Essentials book.
+Limit one use of discount coupon per course registration.